guky667/Quick-start-scripts/README.md

 Quick-start scripts for new projects

 # XHRs.py
-Module that provides an easy way to do async XHR (Xml Http Request) - WITHOUT ENCODING
+Module that provides an easy way to do async XHR (Xml Http Request) - WITHOUT ENCODING (accepts URL unsafe chars)
 If you wish to have your URL encoded just change [encoded=True] to False in the xhrHandler
 Takes either a single URL or a list of URLs, and an optional 2nd param for a dict of headers
 Returns the .json representation of the response